 Epigenomics and epitranscriptomics

-NGS allows for the high-throughput profiling of DNA methylation patterns, histone modifications, and chromatin accessibility, providing a comprehensive view of the epigenetic landscape.
-Bioinformatics tools then meticulously analyze this data, offering insights into the regulatory elements governing gene expression, cellular differentiation, and the development of various diseases.
+Epigenomics and epitranscriptomics are critical areas of research that shed light on the dynamic regulation of gene expression.
+By leveraging Next-Generation Sequencing (NGS), scientists can perform high-throughput profiling of key epigenetic markers such as DNA methylation patterns, histone modifications, and chromatin accessibility.
+These insights provide a comprehensive view of the epigenetic landscape, revealing the regulatory elements that control gene expression, cellular differentiation, and the onset of various diseases.

 A selection of our publications